 For students who are interested in Ph.D. candidate positions, it should be noticed that Japanese Ph.D. students are not paid from laboratories.
-It means that they have to survive by themselves, and usually their parents have to pay their life cost.
-The situation is very different from that in Europe, the US and China, in which usually Ph.D. students are paid from the supervisor.
+It means that they have to survive by themselves, and usually their parents have to pay their living costs.
+The situation is very different from that in Europe, the US, and China, in which generally Ph.D. students are paid from the supervisor.

-There are some scholarship programs but no guarantee.
-Apart from the life cost, the tuition fee is necessary as well, although the universities have waiver and discount of the fee according to the economic situation of the student.
-On the other hand, the research money is of course paid from my research budget.
+There are some scholarship programs, but no guarantee.
+Apart from the life cost, the tuition fee is necessary as well, although the universities have a waiver and discount of the fee according to the economic situation of the student.
+On the other hand, the research money is, of course, paid from my research budget.

 Some details for the admission are available here.

 For students who wish to come to our group for the master course, in addition to the economic issues mentioned above, be aware of the entrance examination.
 The students in my group are in the Engineering school, and in the Department of Materials Physics, not in the polymer/chemistry department.
 Due to this situation, the subjects for the entrance exam for the master course is basically physics heading like quantum physics, electromagnetics, applied math, stat phys, etc, although the exam is somewhat different from that for Japanese students and the situations of foreign applicants would be considered.